Measuring Your Health & Safety Management System – safety perception surveys

 Even Christopher Columbus plotted a course before he set out to sea.
 Fortunate for us in America, he didn’t reach his intended destination.
 His failure to reach Asia can be attributed to the limitations of the contemporary navigational knowledge.
 Like Chris, many companies know where they want to end up in terms of health and safety, however they, too, don’t always reach their intended destination due to the limitations of their measurement instruments.

 To date, no single measuring stick is available that will provide an accurate system map on how to achieve safety excellence.
 Alternatively, management and health and safety professionals grasp at whatever method of measurement they can, in the hopes of piecing the map together.
 Such an approach can be dangerous, however, without a clear understanding of the benefits and limitations of each method of measurement.
 Recognizing this fact is the key to navigating these dangerous waters – or it can lead to a great deal of wasted effort and erroneous direction.
+In this article we will touch on methods companies currently use to measure health and safety management systems.
+Our focus however, will be on a little used forward looking approach called safety perception surveys.

 Measuring a supervisor by accident statistics versus measurable supervisory safety effort is a mistake made by many companies.
 While effective in identifying incident trends, statistics are not a good measure of the proactive efforts of supervisors and managers.
 Accident statistics are considered trailing indicators because they provide insight into what has occurred in the past.